 - Maintaining supplies and appearance for the office

-Responsibilities can vary quite a bit depending upon where a medical administrative assistant works.
-The size of the facility, scope of procedures and geographical location can all play a major part in how duties are divvied out to employees.
+Medical administration duties can vary quite a bit depending upon the type of healthcare setting in which they work.
+The size of the facility, scope of procedures and geographical location can all play a part in how duties are divvied out to employees.

 What does a medical administrative assistant do in a hospital?

-Hospitals are some of the largest types of facilities in which a medical admin can work.
-With large facilities, roles and responsibilities are more specialized and clearly defined.
-But this also comes with more opportunities for advancement because there are more people working in the facility.
+Hospitals are some of the largest types of facilities in which a medical administrative assistant can work.
+With large facilities, roles and responsibilities are typically more specialized and clearly defined.
+But this also comes with more opportunities for advancement due to the sheer number of medical office assistants working in the facility.

 What does a medical administrative assistant do in a clinic?